Martha Leijonhufvud: King Martha

 Like her sister, Märta was almost always pregnant, giving birth to at least fifteen children in just twenty-one years, but only ten of them lived to adulthood.
 She and Sture resided in Stegeborg Castle.
 In 1542, Stegeborg was besieged by Nils Dacke during the Dacke War, and Dacke offered the couple to become the king and queen of Sweden.
 They denied the offer.

 Svante was often absent on his official missions: he became marshal in 1543 and commander in Finland in 1556, and governor of Livonia and Reval in 1562.
 During his absence, Märta took the responsibility for Stegeborg and his estates, and her dominance earned her the nickname King Märta, by which she is known in history.
 As such, she is known to have exerted her authority in the justice system in her fiefs and appointing local officials.

 As the sister of the Queen and by marriage to the head of one of the most prestigious families in Sweden, Martha had a position of high status and participated in certain ceremonies in court life.
 Martha, as well as her sister Brita and her mother-in-law, often took care of the royal children.
 After the death of her sister, the queen, in 1551, the royal children were placed in the care of her and her sister Brita, after her mother-in-law Christina Gyllenstierna had asked to be relieved of the duty, until the King's remarriage to the daughter of Brita, Martha's niece Catherine Stenbock.
 Martha used both her sister and later her niece, Queens in succession, successfully as her channel to the monarch.

-In 1561, King Eric XIV of Sweden introduced the new title of count in Sweden at his coronation, and her husband was created one of Sweden's first three counts, making Märta the first countess in Sweden.
+In 1561, King Erik XIV introduced the new title of count in Sweden at his coronation, and her husband was created one of Sweden's first three counts, making Märta the first countess in Sweden.
 King Eric, however, feared that the Sture family had desires on the throne, and during his reign, they also became a center of the opposition within the nobility.